kklausmeyer/iGDE/README.md

-# pGDE
+# iGDE

-Repository for code and project management for the creation of a database of potential Groundwater Dependent Ecosystems (pGDE) for California.
+Repository for code and project management for the creation of a database of Indicators of Groundwater Dependent Ecosystems (iGDE) for California.